TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/Transactions.md

 @snippet cs [..\Recipes.Dapper\Transactions\TransactionsScenario.cs] TransactionsScenario

+## DbConnector

+DbConnector will automatically create transactions for all `Non-Query` executions or when invoking `WithIsolationLevel` and setting a proper isolation level.

+Otherwise, a custom transaction can be used and configured via the `Execute` functions.

+@snippet cs [..\Recipes.DbConnector\Transactions\TransactionsScenario.cs] TransactionsScenario

 ## Entity Framework 6

 Entity Framework will automatically create and commit a transaction when you call `SaveChanges()`.
 To override this behavior, you can explicitly create a transaction.